-Every pupil has the opportunity to contribute directly to their own annual review process and have direct access to Careers South West advisors.
+Pupils have the opportunity to contribute directly to their own annual review process and have direct access to CSW advisors.

 Pupils are given choice and support when choosing work experience placements in KS4.

 Pupils have the opportunity to choose from available options at times like summer activities and school special events.